notjoao1/TQS_SpringCanteen/README.md

 docker compose -f docker-compose.prod.yml up --build -d
 ```

+## System Demo

+The demo can be viewed [here](https://www.youtube.com/watch?v=ugFbt7i12fo&feature=youtu.be).

+We simulated the work of all employees (cook, employee handling confirming orders, and employee handling payments), while users placed orders.

 ## Documentation

 [Swagger]([https://](https://swagger.io/)) documentation based on the OpenAPI specification can be accessed at the following endpoint: